smwfondu/DevDeck/README.md

 ## Testing

 Our testing file for DevDeck is found at unit_tests.cpp and contain all of the unit tests to test the functionality of the GitHub integration (reading data from a GitHub user's repositories).
-To run the tests simply build them using:
-"g++ -o test unit_tests.cpp -lboost_unit_test_framework" and run the tests by simply running: "./test"
+To run the tests simply build them usingour supplied Makefile and the command: make.
+The github_main.cpp may be run for an example output using ./Github_integration and the tests may be run using ./test